mariobox/Hugo-Source/content/about.md

 I was born and raised in [Lima, Peru](http://farm5.staticflickr.com/4115/4935682049_a0215ceb6e_z.jpg).
 A couple of years after finishing my engineering studies at [Pontificia Universidad Catolica del Peru](http://www.pucp.edu.pe/en/about-pucp/our-university/welcome/) I came to the United States where I enrolled in the University of Miami on a merit scholarship and earned an **MBA in marketing and international business**.

-Since then, I've been helping Fortune 500 companies develop and market consumer products in Latin America.
+Since then, I've been helping Fortune 500 companies develop and market consumer and industrial products in Latin America.
 My core competencies are product strategy, product development, sourcing, and product marketing.

-For more on my professional background you can visit my [Linkedin](http://www.linkedin.com/in/mariobox/) page.
+For more on my professional background visit my [Linkedin](http://www.linkedin.com/in/mariobox/) page.

 <a name="2"></a>